vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

 ## result

-The short video shows the script from above in action when running on a GETT Black Line PC.
+The short video shows the script from above in action when running on a GETT BlackLine PC.

 {% include youtube.html id="y2L8xzesbls" %}